RDFM Management Server

 rdfm:

-Before running the above services, you must first build the RDFM server container by running the following from the RDFM repository root folder:
+Before running the services above, you must first build the RDFM server container by running the following from the RDFM repository root folder:

 docker build -f server/deploy/Dockerfile -t antmicro/rdfm-server:latest .

-You can then run the services by running:
+You can then run the services by executing:

 docker-compose -f server/deploy/docker-compose.keycloak.development.yml up